Team-Peach/BestCars-SPA-App/README.md

 	- work in all browsers - chrome, mozilla, edge, opera, safari, internet explorer 10/11
 	- semantic HTML tags

-	- buttons hiding (login, logout, profile,  ... )
+	- DONE! - buttons hiding (login, logout, profile,  ... )
-	- len user is logged show buttons - logout, new ad, profile
+	- DONE! - len user is logged show buttons - logout, new ad, profile
 	- showing user profile and all ads when clicked on button profile
 	- adding new ad when user is logged